build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 ## Step 8: Enable Permissions for Batch Processing Jobs on SQS

-In this section, you'll dive into the orchestration of batch processing jobs in a Kubernetes cluster, leveraging Amazon SQS as a job queue.
+In this section, we'll dive into the orchestration of batch processing jobs in a Kubernetes cluster, leveraging Amazon SQS as a job queue.
 Additionally, you'll learn how to extend the permissions of an existing Kubernetes service account.
 In our case, we'll annotate the Amazon ECR service account to include Amazon SQS access, thereby creating a more versatile and secure environment for your batch jobs.

 1. Create an Amazon SQS queue that will serve as our job queue: